second-state/tencent-ocr-scf/README-en.md

 ## Deploy

-In the `Terminal` window, run the following commands to deploy the Tessaract OCR cloud function to the Tencent Cloud.
+In the `Terminal` window, run the following commands to deploy the Tesseract OCR cloud function to the Tencent Cloud.

 ```
 $ cp pkg/scf.so scf/